29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 Here you have it, folks.
 Captain Obvious is giving you advice now.

 Kidding aside, and as blatantly evident as it might be, the good old hot and cold therapy still works.
-Who would have thunk it, right?
+Who would have thought it, right?

-I guess there is some scientific science stuff behind it, like heat reduces inflammation and cold numbs the nerve-response signals.
+I guess there is some scientific science behind it, like heat-reducing inflammation and cold-numbing nerve-response signals.
 But who cares?
 All you need to know is that it works!

 But my oh my, do I love me some hot therapy!
 I actually made this sock and rice thing at home.
 I’m sure you’ve heard of that before.
-I took a long sock, filled it with rice, and I sewed it shut – you could always just make a tight knot.
+I took a long sock, filled it with rice, and sewed it shut—you could always just make a tight knot.

 It’s a knee-high sock, so it’s pretty long.
-When I feel tense or I have localized pain, I stick it in the microwave you about three minutes (note: your microwave may be different from mine, so I would suggest started with 30 seconds and going Jonny increments of 30 seconds until you find the right time for your own appliance).
+When I feel tense or I have localized pain, I stick it in the microwave for about three minutes (note: your microwave may be different from mine, so I would suggest starting with 30 seconds and going Jonny increments of 30 seconds until you find the right time for your own appliance).

-Once the rice warms up, I just wrap it around my neck, or fold it to put it behind my back, or even wrap it completely around my knee or my wrist.
+Once the rice warms up, I wrap it around my neck, fold it to put it behind my back, or even wrap it completely around my knee or wrist.

-On a side note, there are tons of products available out there that combine hot and cold therapies in sprays, pomade sticks, patches, wraps, etc. I’m afraid this one is a trial and error one, where you will have to find your own personal favorite.
+On a side note, there are tons of products available that combine hot and cold therapies in sprays, pomade sticks, patches, wraps, etc. I’m afraid this one is a trial-and-error one, and you will have to find your own personal favorite.

 7- Meds aren’t always evil

 Yeah, I know.
-Medications are kind of taboo for a lot of us.
+Medications are taboo for a lot of us.
 We have tried anything and everything under the sun to try to feel better.

 But here is the thing: if I am offered a medication that could potentially make me feel better, then I will try it.

-Honestly, some of the drugs I have taken in the past just didn’t do it for me.
-Still, I believe that the best approach to wellness is a balanced combination of holistic, eastern and western practices.
+Honestly, some of the drugs I have taken in the past didn’t do it for me.
+Still, I believe the best wellness approach is a balanced combination of holistic, eastern, and western practices.

 All three types of medicinal practices have positive, fully documented track records.
 That’s good enough for me to give it a try.

 Like with everything else, you probably shouldn’t blindly pop pills.
-I mean, if you do research on everything else, obviously you will want to research meds as well.
+If you do research on everything else, you will obviously want to research meds as well.

 Remember that an effective Fibro Warrior is an informed Fibro Warrior.
 Always be proactive.